Change 8

 Next steps

-There are several steps to be completed before a version of Plan Change 8 can be notified, and the content is subject to change before notification.
-There will be the opportunity for public submissions and hearings on the content once a final version has been notified.
+There are several steps to be completed before a version of Plan Change 8 can be notified – the first being whether the Minister approves an exemption that would enable it to proceed.
+If it does go ahead, there will be the opportunity for public submissions and hearings on PC8 once a final version has been notified.

 Changes to other plans

-Plan Change 8 would require consequential changes to two other plans, the Waipara Catchment Plan and the Hurunui Waiau River Regional Plan.
+Plan Change 8 would require consequential changes to two other plans, the Waipara Catchment Plan and the Hurunui Waiau River Regional Plan, both of which would form part of the request for an exemption.

 Waipara Catchment Plan